OutSystems/docs-product/src/develop/reuse-and-refactor/handle-changes.md

     In this case, the consumer module at runtime keeps using the previous logic of your producer module until a republish.
 The consumer module needs to be republished to start using the latest implementation of your producer module.
 There is no need to refresh the producer dependencies because the signature did not change.

 * **Potential Incompatible Consumer**: You performed changes in the signature of exposed elements that **may be incompatible** with the consumer module and cause runtime errors.
-Example: Adding an optional Input Parameter to an exposed Server Action or Web Screen.
+Example: Adding an optional Input Parameter to an exposed Server Action or Screen.

     ![](images/handle-changes-2.png?width=700)